The shining light of Artifact! All we know about the game

 - Some conclusions

-Valve Corporation is going to release its Dota Card Game on November 28.
-Its name is Artifact, and the gaming community is holding its breath in anticipation:
+Valve Corporation has released its Dota Card Gameon November 28.
+Its name is Artifact, and the gaming community eager to check in practice:

-Will it be good enough to compete with Hearthstone?
+Is it good enough to compete with Hearthstone?

 In addition to 12 facts about Artifact, let’s have a closer look at the game, its features, and everything that surrounds its release.